SamuelThomas46/SamuelThomas46/README.md

 - 👋 Hi, I’m @SamuelThomas46
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Languages
+Programming Languages
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.samuelthomas46@gmail.com